2qx/vox/packages/app/src/routes/bpt/README.md

 ### About Block Points

-Block Points (BPT) are a reward token distributed on the value and age of coins users have already hold.
+Block Points (BPT) are a reward token distributed based on the value and age of coins users have already hold.

-There were 9.2 Quintillion Block Points were [minted in this transaction](https://explorer.salemkode.com/tx/2420c5803f7318160bd4ed6729eecb8385688b79fa5653b8c64a1a8167b5e79f).
-The entire circulating supply was then sent to the Block Point vault contract [this transaction](https://explorer.salemkode.com/address/bitcoincash:r0ak899wsk9mr9wz78tw2pnppumzry6ypejfvsad6u4vrj4kdewpwsmza35av).
+There were 9.2 Quintillion Block Points [minted in this transaction](https://explorer.salemkode.com/tx/2420c5803f7318160bd4ed6729eecb8385688b79fa5653b8c64a1a8167b5e79f).
+The entire circulating supply was then sent to the Block Point vault contract in[this transaction](https://explorer.salemkode.com/address/bitcoincash:r0ak899wsk9mr9wz78tw2pnppumzry6ypejfvsad6u4vrj4kdewpwsmza35av).

 The Block Point vault can release tokens based on the age of the vault thread or coin being used (whichever utxo is younger), at a rate of one Block Point (1 BPT) per coin per block.
 Users with that don't have a whole coin can claim rewards at the same rate as user with many blocks.